yacy/yacy_search_server/readme.txt

 - on Windows      : double-click startYACY.bat
 - on Mac OS X     : double-click startYACY.command (alias possible!)
-- on any other OS : set your classpath to the 'classes' folder and execute YaCy.class, while your current system path must target the release directory to access the configuration files.
+- on any other OS : set your classpath to the 'classes' folder and execute yacy.class, while your current system path must target the release directory to access the configuration files.